 Introducing Non Slip Floor Tiles

 Fireclay Tile's debut line of Non-Slip Tile pairs industry-approved performance with artisanal quality.
-Available in 8 neutrals and 8 colors and 40+ sizes, our Non-Slip glazes pass the DCOF test and are suitable for commercial flooring.
+Available in all 36 of our matte finish colors plus 2 satin colors—Sunflower and Sorbet—and 40+ sizes, our Non-Slip glazes pass the DCOF test and are suitable for commercial flooring.
 In the Trade?
 Contact your Commercial Rep or join our Trade Program for your industry-exclusive color samples.

 Our Non-Slip Ceramic Tile is suitable for commercial and residential non-slip floor tile, non-slip bathroom floor tile, walls, steam showers, pools, and exteriors (contact us about installation in freezing environments).

-Ranging from subtle to saturated, our 16 non-slip glazes stand out on their own, or in blend.
+Ranging from subtle to saturated, desert colors to dark charcoals, our 36 non-slip glazes stand out on their own, or blend in.

-Our Non-Slip glazes are on our recycled clay body, which boasts an impressive breaking strength of 393 pounds per foot, making it stronger than your average porcelain and ideal for flooring.
+Our Non-Slip glazes are applied to our recycled clay body, which boasts an impressive breaking strength of 393 pounds per foot, making it stronger than your average porcelain and ideal for flooring.

 Available in 40+ sizes, these true matte glazes were specifically made to pass the DCOF test for commercial flooring and their beautiful finish makes them easy to specify.

-With these 8 colors and 8 neutrals, the possibilities are endless.
+With these 38 colors, the possibilities are endless.

-Available in all the right shades, our eight neutral non-slip glazes work well together but also play well with our colorful hues too.
+Available in all the right shades, our 23 neutral non-slip matte glazes work well together but also play well with our colorful hues too.

-Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body.
+Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead-free and applied to our Recycled Clay Body.

 Pro tip: Going for a white tiled floor?
-We recommend using either a white to light gray grout and make sure to use grout release during installation to project your tile from staining.
+We recommend using either a white to light gray grout and make sure to use grout release during installation to protect your tile from staining.

-Darker neutrals, like Cobblestone, make for floors that are both visually compelling and won't show the dirt that comes with heavy traffic:
+Darker neutrals, like Iron Ore, make for floors that are both visually compelling and won't show the dirt that comes with heavy traffic:

 Make your tile floor even more dynamic by choosing a mix of neutrals and colors.